jzebker/MechaCar_Statistical_Analysis/README.md

 <img src="https://user-images.githubusercontent.com/84994321/134104338-6666ed5f-5485-46cf-97e3-29f15fd9f9b3.png" />
 </p>

 I want to figure out at what speed I need to take a predetermined turn so the MechaCar loses traction.
 I also want to compare this to competitor cars with similar static stability factors (SSF).
+SSF is equal to half of the car track width divided by the height of the car's center of gravity.

 • the ***null hypothesis*** will be that the MechaCar will lose traction at the same speed as competitors